The women who won: Down-ballot candidates make history

 The Senate

-The Senate will see the first biracial setors -- indeed two of the incoming female Senators are biracial -- the first Latina senator and the first Thai-born Senator.
+The Senate will see the first female biracial senators, the first Latina senator and the first Thai-born senator.

-Incoming Democratic Illinois Senator Tammy Duckworth unseated incumbent Mark Kirk, who had wrongly mocked her assertion that the half-Thai politician's family's military legacy could be traced back to the Revolutionary War.
+The incoming Democratic senator for Illinois, Tammy Duckworth, unseated incumbent Mark Kirk, who had wrongly mocked her assertion that the half-Thai politician's family's military legacy could be traced back to the Revolutionary War.

 He later apologized but the damage was done, and the Iraq war veteran, who lost both her legs when the Black Hawk helicopter she was co-piloting crashed, won her race with 54.4% of the vote.

-Former California attorney-general Kamala Harris becomes the state's first senator of Indian descent -- and the country's first black female senator since 1999.
+Former California Attorney General Kamala Harris becomes the state's first senator of Indian descent -- and the country's first black female senator since 1999.
 She succeeds Barbara Boxer.
 The Democrat, along with Duckworth, is biracial, another first for the national legislature.
 Her mother is Indian, and her father is from Jamaica.

-Democrat and Former Nevada Attorney General Catherine Cortez Masto replaces Senate minority leader Harry Reid, who leaves office after serving the state of Arizona for 30 years.
+Democrat and former Nevada Attorney General Catherine Cortez Masto replaces Senate minority leader Harry Reid, who leaves office after serving the state of Nevada for 30 years.
 She holds the distinction of being the first Latina to serve in the Senate.

 Maggie Hassan, another Democrat, unseated her Republican rival Kelly Ayotte in the New Hampshire Senate race.

-Note: CORRECTION: A previous version of this story incorrectly reported the state where Sen. Harry Reid has served.
-It is Nevada.